apache/pulsar-site/docs/helm-deploy.md

   - the `proxy-admin` role is used for proxies to communicate with brokers.
   - the `admin` role is used by the admin tools.

-## Deploy Pulsar cluster using Helm
+## Step 4: Deploy Pulsar cluster using Helm

 Once you have finished the above steps, you can install a Helm release.